skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 ### ALU design
 * Our ALU will only do addition and subtraction
 * We will also connect the output of registers A and B directly to the inputs of the ALU
-* It will output to the BUS either:
+* It will output to the Bus either:
   * A+B (\\(EO\\))
     * E symbolizes \\(\Sigma\\), which is the sum
   * A-B (\\(SU\\))
     * SU symbolizes "subtraction"

 ![404]({{ site.url }}/images/8bit/alu/design.PNG)
-* AI/BI stands for load bus to A/B (load *A/B input* from BUS)
+* AI/BI stands for load bus to A/B (load *A/B input* from Bus)
-* AO/BO stands for enable A/B onto the BUS (enable *A/B output* to BUS)
+* AO/BO stands for enable A/B onto the Bus (enable *A/B output* to Bus)

-* Just like with the registers, we don't want to connect (and sink current) to the BUS at all times.
+* Just like with the registers, we don't want to connect (and sink current) to the Bus at all times.
 We therefore also use tri-state logic gates to output to the bus (high, low or disconnect (aka not interact))
 ![404]({{ site.url }}/images/8bit/alu/design2.PNG)
 * The XORs gates for B outputs can be triggered with a unique signal that XORs B with all 1's such that B is inverted, then to subract A-B we only need to do A + inverted B + 1 (2's complement sum = subtraction)
   * It'd be cumbersome to implement another full adder just to sum 1.